alexmc2/e-commerce-site/README.md

-# Wow-Store eCommerce Platform
+# TechBay eCommerce Platform

-Welcome to the Wow-Store, an eCommerce application built with the MERN stack!
-This is a portfolio project that showcases an online shopping experience, from product listings to user authentication and online payments.
-The backend is powered by Express and MongoDB, and the frontend was made with React, Redux, and Bootstrap.
+Welcome to TechBay, a modern eCommerce application built with the MERN stack!
+This is a portfolio project that showcases a professional online shopping experience for technology and electronics, featuring product listings, user authentication, and secure online payments.
+The backend is powered by Express and MongoDB, while the frontend leverages React, Redux, and Bootstrap for a responsive user interface.

 [Live Site (initial load might be slow)](https://e-commerce-site-y0uv.onrender.com)